Supplier (Importer | Distributor)

 SDS

-SDSs follow a standard 16-section format with specified headings.
-There is some new information required, for example, inclusion of the WHMIS 2015 classification, and label elements in Section 2.
+SDSs follow a standard 16-section format with specified headings and content elements.
 The SDS must be provided in both English and French.

-The SDSs must be accurate at the time of sale or import, for each sale or import.
+The SDSs must be accurate at the time of sale or import for each sale or import.
 It is a requirement to update the SDS when significant new information becomes available.
+There is an exemption period for updating SDSs (and labels) when significant new data becomes available.
 The significant new data must be provided separately until the update is complete.

 CBI